 Materials: Round grey painted metal (iron) base.
 Grey painted conical lampshade perforated with elongated slots.
 Polished aluminium handle and rod.
 Porcelain socket.
 Tungsram 250 watt infrared light bulb.

 Height: 25 cm / 9.84”

 Lampshade: 15 x 23 cm / 5.90 x 9.05”

 Base: ∅ 13,5 cm / 5.31”

 Electricity: 1 bulb E27, 1 x 250 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be appraised.

 A rare seen model.
 Most of these infrared table lamps were produced by Philips.
-It is possible that this is a Philips lamp, but there is no label present.
 Infrared lamps by Philips usually have a label or stamp.
 This lamp only has a label with “infrared” on it.
 It has a hook on the bottom on the base so it can be used as a wall lamp.

 Infrared lamps are used for pain relief such as muscle pain.
 The warmth penetrates deeply into the skin and stimulates local blood flow in the painful area.